Snowflake SnowPro Advanced - Data Engineer Certification Exam Syllabus

 - Given a scenario, configure a solution for the best performance.

-• Scale out as compared to scale up
+• Scale out compared to scale up

 • Virtual warehouse properties (for example, size, multi-cluster)